CloudElementsOpenLabs/formulas/HowToUseBulkWithinAFormula/README.md

 Follow the steps below to finish configuring your bulk formulas.
 1. Authenticate Element Instances:
     * If using the example VDR for **Example 1**, you will need to authenticate an element instance of both `Salesforce` and `Microsoft Dynamics CRM`.
 You will not see any transformations loaded from your VDR until you have authenticated instances.
 You will use one instance as a source element and one as a destination (target) element when creating your formula instance below.
     * If using the example VDR for **Example 2**, you will need to authenticate an element instance of one of the above (`Salesforce` or `Microsoft Dynamics CRM`) as well as an instance of `Google Drive`.
-You will use one of either `Salesforce` or `Microsofrt Dynamics CRM` as a source element, and a Docs Hub element (Google Drive) as the destination (target) when creating your Formula instance below.
+You will use one of either `Salesforce` or `Microsoft Dynamics CRM` as a source element, and a Docs Hub element (Google Drive) as the destination (target) when creating your Formula instance below.
 2. Create a formula instance for Bulk Step 2.
     * Make sure you remember which element you chose for CRM source.
 You will need to choose the same one in the next formula instance you create for Bulk Step 1.
     * For `object` under `Values`, enter: `MyContact` (or the name of your VDR).